xxFino/todos-list-react/README.md

 ## Update

 I added two buttons.
 One of them can make done tasks dissaper in our list.
 Second one gives us the opportunity to make all the tasks done with just one click.
+There is one more update.
+I added localStorage to the program.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).